-Real-time response triggers will be implemented to assist with the management of noise from the MPO.
+Due to the inherent limitations of real-time monitoring, it cannot be used as an indicator for compliance with applicable noise criteria.
+Notwithstanding this, real-time response triggers will be implemented to assist with the management of noise from the MPO.
 The real-time response triggers will evolve over time as a result of gaining a greater understanding of the local weather patterns and operational conditions as well as validation against attended monitoring data.
-The real-time response triggers are based on noise modelling conducted for the EIS and MOD 1, MOD 3 and MOD 4 EAs, as well as recorded meteorological parameters and noise levels.